-Tor works similarly but different in execution.
+Tor works similarly but differently in execution.
 Tor is a network of many nodes that are people who have volunteered to be part of it.
-These nodes are actual people around the world who have set-up their devices to relay requests to the next node in the network.
+These nodes are actual people around the world who have set up their devices to relay requests to the next node in the network.
 In total, there are three nodes that work to serve you.

-Tor is accessed via browser called the Tor Browser.
-It’s not complicated to set-up Tor, which makes it accessible to the average user.
+Tor is accessed via a browser called the Tor Browser.
+It’s not complicated to set up Tor, which makes it accessible to the average user.

 When you open a website through Tor, the request is encrypted and sent to the first node (Entry Node).
-The Entry Node checks the requests sends it to the second (Middle Node), which passes the request to the third node (Exit Node).
+The Entry Node checks the requests and sends them to the second (Middle Node).
+It then passes the request to the third node (Exit Node).
 The Exit Node unwraps the encrypted request and sends it to the correct address, then returns it back.

 While Tor is built for anonymity, it has some weak links.
 The first node in the network connects to you directly, and thus knows your IP address.
 Using Tor over VPN eliminates that concern by protecting the IP address from the entry node.

 Law enforcement agencies have been known to set up Tor nodes to take advantage of this weakness.
 Once you connect to a VPN, you cannot be tracked on the Tor network.
 Your ISP can see that you are connected to a VPN but cannot see your internet activities.